Dave “Ska” Green

 - Provide information technology infrastructure.

-The Board usually meets at Penguicon, but also meets four times a year at the headquarters in Farmington.
+The Board meets four times a year as well as during Penguicon.
 Meetings are open to the public.
 You may email the Board Of Directors at: firstname.lastname@example.org

 |Vice President||Jessica Roland|